 Tic T825 USB Multi-Interface Stepper Motor Controller (Connectors Soldered)

 The Tic T825 USB Multi-Interface Stepper Motor Controller makes basic control of a stepper motor easy, with quick configuration over USB using our free software.
 The controller supports six control interfaces: USB, TTL serial, I²C, analog voltage (potentiometer), quadrature encoder, and hobby radio control (RC).
 This version incorporates a TI DRV8825 driver and ships with soldered header pins and terminal blocks.
-It can operate from 8.5 V to 45 V and can deliver up to approximately 1.5 A per phase without a heat sink or forced air flow.
+It can operate from 8.5 V to 45 V and can deliver up to approximately 1.5 A per phase without a heat sink or forced air flow (or 2.5 A max with sufficient additional cooling).

 Alternatives available with variations in these parameter(s): model connectors soldered?